 People you should follow:

-Do remember, entrepreneurship is all about doing what you believe is right, and living what you are preaching.
+Do remember that entrepreneurship is all about doing what you believe is right, and living what you are preaching.

-Talk about trending topic in your niche:
+Talk about trending topics in your niche:

-Self-promotion Vs. care for others:
+Self-promotion vs. care for others:

 Talk about your achievements: